innotrade/enapso-graphdb-client/README.md

 # enapso-graphdb-client
-Enapso Ontotext GraphDB 8.x Client for JavaScript
+Enapso Ontotext GraphDB 8.x Client for Node.js

 Client for Ontotext GraphDB to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in node.js applications.
 The client implements the authentication (Basic and JWT), the handling of prefixes and the optional transformation of the SPARQL results into a resultset that can easily be processed in JavaScript.
 Future versions will implement further convenience methods on SPARQL level.
 Any questions and suggestions are welcome.

 **The following demos require a running GraphDB 8.x instance on localhost at port 7200.
 The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.**
-Get GraphDB for free at https://www.ontotext.com/free-graphdb-download-copy/.
+Get the latest version of GraphDB for free at https://www.ontotext.com/free-graphdb-download-copy/.

+**This project is actively developed and maintained.**
 To discuss questions and suggestions with the Enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.

 # Installation